Bang Si-hyuk: Career

 In April 2019, Bloomberg estimated Bang's worth to be about $770 million.
-The BigHit IPO filed in October 2020 was the largest seen in South Korea in three years and skyrocketed Bang's net worth to $2.8 billion, making him the only billionaire in South Korea's entertainment industry and the sixth-richest person in the country.
+The BigHit initial public offering (IPO) filed in October 2020 was the largest seen in South Korea in three years and skyrocketed Bang's net worth to $2.8 billion, making him the only billionaire in South Korea's entertainment industry and the sixth-richest person in the country.
 The success of the IPO, together with the commercial success of BTS that year, Bang's steps into diversification with apps like Weverse, and acquisitions of companies like Source Music and Pledis Entertainment among others, landed him on the 2020 edition of Variety's Variety500, an annual index of the 500 most influential business leaders in the global media industry.

 In June 2021, Forbes Asia published its annual list of Korea's 50 Richest People.
 One of only two newcomers to the ranking, Bang was listed as the 16th richest person in South Korea.
-On July 1, following an organizational restructuring, Hybe Corporation announced Bang's resignation as CEO of the company to return his focus to music production.
+On July 1, following an organizational restructuring, HYBE Corporation announced Bang's resignation as CEO of the company to return his focus to music production.
 He was replaced by Park Ji-won, but retained his position as Chairman of the Board of Directors.
 According to the Bloomberg Billionaires Index, Bang is worth an estimated $3.2 billion as of July 2021.

-Bang was featured on the cover of the April 2022 issue of Time magazine, together with BTS, following the release of the outlet's annual list of the 100 Most Influential Companies in March—Hybe was included on the list for a second consecutive year and topped the "Leaders" category.
-Later that month, he received an honorary doctorate in Business from Seoul National University (SNU)—he is the first figure in the entertainment industry to be awarded such—in recognition of his "contribution to the development and innovation of the nation's cultural and entertainment industry" and for his "role in turning K-pop into a global pop music culture".
+Bang was featured on the cover of the April 2022 issue of Time magazine, together with BTS, following the release of the outlet's annual list of the 100 Most Influential Companies in March.
+Later that month, he received an honorary doctorate in Business from Seoul National University—he is the first figure in the entertainment industry to be awarded such—in recognition of his "contribution to the development and innovation of the nation's cultural and entertainment industry" and for his "role in turning K-pop into a global pop music culture".

+Other activities

 Philanthropy

 In October 2022, Bang donated 5 billion won (approximately $3.5 million) to the Community Chest of Korea.

-On February 17, 2023, Bang donated 200 million won to help 2023 Turkey–Syria earthquake, by donating money through Save the Children.
+On February 17, 2023, Bang donated 200 million won through Save the Children to help in the 2023 Turkey–Syria earthquakes.

+In March 2025, Bang donated 5 billion won (approx. US$3.7 million) to Seoul National University for the construction of a new Cultural Center.